jneurock/rocky-codes/src/content/posts/better-code-reviews.md

   </picture>
 </p>

+##### Side Effects

-Note: Another case can happen when a reviewer recognizes an issue with a code change and starts thinking about side effects.
-It can be easy to focus on those side effects and communicate about them instead of the underlying problem.
+Another case can happen when a reviewer recognizes an issue with a code change and starts thinking about side effects.
+It can be easy to focus on those side effects and communicate about them instead of the underlying problem, e.g., “These code changes lower our code quality score.”

+Instead of communicating about the code quality score, which *implies* some problematic code, a reviewer should identify the questionable code and teach a higher quality alternative to the author.

 #### Teach, Don’t Tell

 As a reviewer, you should avoid dogma and, when possible, teach the reasoning behind your feedback.
-Telling an author which changes to make may result in the code you want but runs a big risk of teaching them nothing and resulting in the same uninformed decisions in the future.
+Telling an author which changes to make may result in the code you want but runs a big risk of teaching them nothing and resulting in the same or similarly uninformed decisions in the future.

 I find the best teaching comes directly from experienced team members.
 If you can clearly and concisely explain why an author should change their code, they